 Amicitia want to break the work record for the largest sculpture ever made from recycled materials.
 A Giant Leap, aims to bring together disability organisations, youth groups, artists, musicians, community activists, technologists and social dreamers.

-Fisherwoman, Fisherwoman, Sell me your Pike will draw on the culture and folklore of the Claddagh as a unique part of Galway city’s make up.
-Steeped in rich history, superstitions and a dependence on the sea, the Claddagh represents so much of what is unique about Galway city.
+The Fisherwives will draw on the culture and folklore of the Claddagh as a unique part of Galway city’s make up.

 Knocknacarra 2020 Group bring us Connections: A Neighbourhood of Difference, a large-scale jigsaw puzzle art installation.